nayleen/finder/README.md

 ### Engines
 Currently supported `Engine` implementations:
-- ComposerEngine (simpler to use, only finds autoloadable classes)
-- [BetterReflectionEngine](https://github.com/Roave/BetterReflection) (optional, can find built-in and load classes from strings)
+- [BetterReflectionEngine](https://github.com/Roave/BetterReflection) (can find built-in and load classes from strings)

 `Engine`s provide iterators over class strings which can then be filtered using `Expectation`s.